Addis at a Glance

 This makes Addis a hub for diplomacy and continental policy-making.

-Known as the “Roof of Africa”, Addis is the highest capital city on the continent.
+Addis is the highest capital city in Africa.
 This gives it:

 - Cool, spring-like weather year-round